tmforum-oda/oda-canvas/installation/README.md

 ### 1. Kubernetes distribution

 **Prerequisites**: a running K8S distribution.

 The procedure has been tested

 - local k3s distribution, rancher desktop or similar
-- AWS [Kops](https://kops.sigs.k8s.io/) with AmazonVPC as network and with and without cert-manager managed by kops We assume
+- AWS [Kops](https://kops.sigs.k8s.io/) with AmazonVPC as network and with and without cert-manager managed by kops

-- There is a ```kubeconfig``` file available with adequate permissions on the K8s cluster to:
+We assume there is a ```kubeconfig``` file available with adequate permissions on the K8s cluster to:

 - Manage namespaces
 - Install [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)